junwai7159/Staff-Tracker/README.md

             imgsz=640, pretrained=True, augment=True, optimizer='auto', single_cls=True)
 ```

-An alternative is to run this command in the Command Line Interface (CLI) with a `yolo` command:
+An alternative is to run this command in the CLI with a `yolo` command, check out at [documentation](https://docs.ultralytics.com/usage/cli/)
 ```
-yolo task=detect mode=train model=yolov8n.pt data=dataset_yaml epochs=100 batch=16 imgsz=640
+yolo task=detect mode=train model=yolov8n.pt ARGS
 ```

-By default the weights and results will be saved at `./staff_tracker/train`
+By default the best model weights will be saved at `./staff_tracker/train/weights/best.pt`

 ### Validation
 To conduct K-fold cross validation, run `kfold_cv.ipynb`.
 The default value of K denoted by variable `ksplit` is 5.